about mindful devon

 "I love sharing this mindfulness-based approach which gave me so much as a former participant.
 With the support of the group this very practical and well-structured course provides a safe, nurturing space to explore what keeps us in unhelpful habitual patterns and provides the tools to a different approach.
 I find it so empowering to learn how I relate to the many stressors in life and that, working with the practices, I can choose to meet them differently.
 My aim is to provide this opportunity for all participants."

 Cat Large, based in North East Dartmoor, has been facilitating courses since 2015 throughout Devon.
 She completed her Level 1 and 2 training with the University of Exeter from where she also received her Certificate in Teaching Mindfulness-based Approaches.
-She undertook training on the delivery of 'Finding Peace in A Frantic World' course, with the Oxford Mindfulness Centre's Chris Cullen, founder of Mindfulness in Schools Project.
+She undertook training on the delivery of 'Finding Peace in A Frantic World' course, with Chris Cullen, founder of Mindfulness in Schools Project.

 She has regular supervision, as per the UK Network for Mindfulness-based Teachers' Good Practice Guidelines and is a member of Exeter's monthly Supporting Integrity in Teaching and Training (SiTT) Group.
 She has a daily practice, having been first introduced to meditation in 1988.
 Cat regularly attends a local meditation group as well as silent retreats to support her personal and teaching practice.

 Prior to becoming a mindfulness trainer, Cat worked in development for nearly 20 years for numerous arts, charity and higher education organisations.
-She volunteers for Home from Home, a charity re-settling a Syrian refugee family and campaigns locally for a healthy, stable environment for all.
-She enjoys literary fiction, cycling, drawing and learning how to grow food.
+She enjoys singing, drawing, writing and learning how to grow food.

 What participants have said: